meglenchev/personalBlog/README.md

 - [x] Modification of registration to work with UserContext
 - [x] Show different navigation options depending on whether a user is logged in
 - [x] Create Route Guard
+- [x] Only authenticated users can edit posts
 - [] Create practices page
 - [] Fetching dynamic practices data